The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: A variation of the th+1 prime formula

 And similarly, the next prime is found the same way, but this time we must retain the two previous primes

 Hence in general, if we define a partial prime zeta function up to the $n$th order

 then the $n$th+1 prime is

-At this point, knowing $P(s)$ by the original definition (59) leads to circular reasoning, hence we seek to find other representations for $P(s)$ that don't involve primes directly.
-We first explore the relation
+At this point, knowing $P(s)$ by the original definition (60) leads to circular reasoning, hence we seek to find other representations for $P(s)$ that don't involve primes directly.
+We explore the well-known relation

 and then by applying M\"{o}bius inversion leads to